zoorun: Run the ZooRoH model

 4. zoores@krates the (estimated) rates for the exponential distributions associated with each HBD or non-HBD class for all individuals,

-5. zoores@niter the number of iterations for estimating the parameters (per individual),
+5. zoores@niter the number of iterations for estimating the parameters - the number of calls of the forward algorithm (per individual),

 6. zoores@modlik a vector containing the likelihood of the model for each individual,